Skip to main content

 • Standards compliance: documented inspections meet AS 1418, AS 2550 and WHS obligations for lifting equipment.

-• Reduced downtime: identify electrical faults, limit switch failures and lubrication needs before breakdowns occur.
+• Reduced downtime: identify electrical faults, limit switch failures, lubrication needs and mechanical wear before they cause unplanned breakdowns and production delays.

 • Worker confidence: operators can trust the hoist has been checked and cleared before each lifting task.

-• Audit trail: maintain a verifiable history of inspections for safety audits and incident investigations.
+• Audit trail: maintain a verifiable history of inspections for each hoist, supporting safety audits, incident investigations and regulatory compliance reviews.

 Benefits of digitising forms in MapTrack